getBoolean/shu_epub/README.md

 A Dart EPUB parser built from the ground up, and designed to support a variety of use cases and custom implementations such as on-device caching and serving content from a server.
 This package is current WIP and is NOT yet usuable.

+Note: *This project is currently on hold as I am currently busy with IRL stuff.*

 ## Motivation

 This package enables the application to only have the files needed from the EPUB file loaded into memory, instead of the entire EPUB file